We have the largest research postgraduate cohort of students in the Faculty of Arts, and one of the largest in the University.

 For currently enrolled Master's by Research or Doctor of Philosophy students in the Department of Geography, Environment and Population at the University of Adelaide.

-Application forms must be returned to the Department of Geography, Environment and Population, Napier G.19, by 30 June.
+Application forms must be returned via email to Dr Jennifer Bonham, the Postgraduate Co-ordinator for Geography, Environment and Population by 30 June at firstname.lastname@example.org.

 Emeritus Professor Frank Fenner CMG MBE AC, is credited with overseeing the eradication of smallpox and controlling Australia's rabbit plague through the introduction of myxomatosis.
 Frank graduated in medicine at the University of Adelaide in 1938.
 Professor Fenner's father, Charles, was South Australian Director of Education from 1939 to 1946 and integral in establishing geography studies at the University.